<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 While the financial benefits are real, retaining employment or exploring new opportunities can provide emotional benefits in retirement.
 It can help you stay active and involved, while giving you the chance to use the skills you've worked so hard to develop across your career.

 Of course, many of us also just enjoy working.
 Providing value to others through work is a core part of being a human.
-Just because the Social Security Administration set a retirement age doesn't mean you have to listen!
+Just because the Social Security Administration set a retirement age doesn't mean you have to abide by it!

-Chevron employees interested in planning their retirement may be interested in live webinars hosted by experienced financial advisors.
+Chevron employees interested in planning their retirement may benefit from live webinars hosted by experienced financial advisors.
 Click here to register for our upcoming webinars for Chevron employees.

 Sources